Use Real Emotion with Artificial Intelligence for Positive Customer Experiences

 The customer gets what they need faster — eliminating pain points and delivering that all-important instant gratification — and feels valued.
 Most importantly, by the end of this customer service experience, that customer will feel even closer to reaching their desired outcome (whatever they hope to achieve with the product).

-Even though this approach uses big data, machine learning, bots, collaborative tools, and neuro-linguistic programming, they work together to “place people over processes.”
+Even though this approach uses big data, machine learning, bots, collaborative tools, and natural language processing (NLP), they work together to “place people over processes.”
 Exactly what automation should do.

 And, this approach works even better in-app.